kwokyto/anonymous-telegram-bot/README.md

 ### `/start`
 Returns a general welcome message.

-### `/register <matric number> <password>`
+### `/register <NUSNET ID> <password>`
 Registers the student into the Anonymous system.
-After being registered, students will receive messages that are sent.
+After being registered, students can send and receive messages.
-The password is specific to each matric number, and will be provided by Love, USP admin.
+The password is specific to each student, and will be provided by Love, USP admin.

 ### `/username`
 Shows the student's username.